 In the first few years after having a baby, many parents begin to experience and notice the varying differences that take place within their baby’s diaper.
 The good news is many of these variations mean your baby is simply healthy and growing.
 That said, others may point to signs of an infection and indicate the necessity of a trip to the doctor's office.
 Differences in consistency and color have a lot to do with what is being consumed by your young one, such as whether they are being breastfed or formula-fed.
+Let's take a look at the different types of baby poop, including breast milk poop vs formula poop.

 Normal Bowel Movements for Breastfed Babies